Lingo (Dutch game show): Second version

-This version of the final round was played from 2000 to 2006.
-An earlier version of this finale was also used before 2000 in Saturday night episodes with 6-letter words.
-The team must guess seven words correctly within three minutes.
-If successful, the team wins €5000.
+This version of the final round was played from 2001 to 2006.
+An earlier version of this finale was also used before 2001 in Saturday night episodes with 6-letter words.
+The team had to correctly guess eight five-letter words (later seven six-letter words) within three minutes, and if successful, they won €5,000 (formerly ƒ10,000).
+From here until 2014, teams were restricted to one appearance and left the show afterwards.